lazyoracle/qiskit-3-neutrino/README.md

 * [Qiskit pulse: programming quantum computers through the cloud with pulses (2020)](https://iopscience.iop.org/article/10.1088/2058-9565/aba404)
 * [Software for arbitrary single qubit & qutrit gate calibration (2013)](https://qudev.phys.ethz.ch/static/content/science/Documents/semester/Andreas_Landig_semesterthesis_131020.pdf)

+## Ack
+This is an ambitious project that involve interdisciplinary understanding of two very complex fields, namely transmon physics and neutrino physics.
+We are students from various backgrounds with neither the experience nor the resources to any of the sub-field, and with the hit from COVID-19 affecting our most senior member (thank you and get well soon @lazyoracle Anurag Saha Roy!) during the crucial Phase 2, we struggle to put together a presentable effort.